MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 ## Azure Blob Storage

-This provider supports accessing data in Azure Blob Storage.
-This provider is the most commonly-used and is supported in all scenarios.
+Azure Blob Storage is the most commonly-used and is supported in all scenarios.

 The format of the URI is: